Skip to main content

 • P for Peat

-William Barclay Peat founded the auditing firm William Barclay Peat & Co. in London in 1870.
+William Barclay Peat founded the accountancy firm William Barclay Peat & Co. in London in 1870.

 • M for Marwick

-Together with Roger Mitchell, James Marwick founded the auditing firm Marwick, Mitchell & Co. in New York City in 1897.
+Together with Roger Mitchell, James Marwick founded the accounting firm Marwick, Mitchell & Co. in New York City in 1897.

 • G for Goerdeler

-Dr Reinhard Goerdeler was the first president of the International Federation of Accountants, the international association of auditors.
-He is credited with laying much of the groundwork for the KMG merger at that time.
-This merger ultimately led to the amalgamation of Klynveld Main Goerdeler (KMG) and Peat Marwick International (PMI) in 1987, resulting in the creation of KPMG.
+Dr Reinhard Goerdeler was the first President of the International Federation of Accountants.
+He is credited with laying many of the foundations for the KMG merger at the time.
+This merger ultimately led to the merger of Klynveld Main Goerdeler (KMG) and Peat Marwick International (PMI) in 1987, resulting in the creation of KPMG.

 • April 2024: Move into the new Berlin office building "EINZ" in Heidestrasse in the Europaquartier Nord at the main railway station

-• 2020: KPMG's global organization of independent member firms has more than 200,000 employees worldwide for the first time
+• 2020: KPMG's global organisation of independent member firms has more than 200,000 employees worldwide for the first time

 • October 2008: Change of name to KPMG AG Wirtschaftsprüfungsgesellschaft